 View of Fortress Ridge from the highway.
 Fortress Mountain is on the left.

-Dinah casts a long shadow as she studies the ridge.
+Dinah casts a long shadow as she studies Fortress Ridge.
 Baldy is prominent here.

-Looking at The Spoon Needle and the Wedge as hiked up to Baldy
+Looking at The Spoon Needle and the Wedge as hiked up Baldy

 Heading down from Baldy